Saturday's Scottish Gossip

 Livingston forward Bruce Anderson received support from Hibernian midfielder Scott Allan after suffering a diabetes attack during the club's recent meeting.
 Allan is also a diabetes sufferer.
 (Sun)

+Scott Brown says Aberdeen's critics are only firing the Dons up amid their recent form slump.
+(Evening Express - subscription required)

-Aberdeen midfielder Scott Brown jokes he has "never heard" of Dundee forward and former Celtic team-mate Leigh Griffiths before their Saturday evening encounter, before adding: "His left foot is an absolute wand."
+Brown jokes he has "never heard" of Dundee forward and former Celtic team-mate Leigh Griffiths before the Dark Blues' Saturday evening encounter with Aberdeen, before adding: "His left foot is an absolute wand."
 (Record)

 Dundee will leave it late before deciding whether Griffiths and Charlie Adam should feature against the Dons following recent injuries.
 (Scotsman - subscription required)